 LIMRA and McKinsey & Company recently released a study about distribution in the life insurance industry.
 The study, surveyed more than 1,200 advisors last year across a broad range of distribution channels to identify the challenges facing the industry.

 “Advisor-based distribution is under stress,” said Vivek Agrawal of McKinsey, a member of the team that conducted the study.
 “The number of advisors has remained stagnant and their average age is on the rise.
-While advisor income has grown over the past four years, stagnant sales and the shift toward investment products, with their lower margins, have put pressure on carrier
+While advisor income has grown over the past four years, drones for sale & stagnant sales and the shift toward investment products, with their lower margins, have put pressure on carrier

 “Our research with McKinsey pinpoints a number of concrete steps that companies can take to overcome these challenges and increase the success of their advisory distribution,” said Pat Leary, LIMRA analyst and also a member of the research team.
 “Companies can use this information to enhance productivity and retention among financial advisors.”

 According to InsuranceNewsNet, the LIMRA/McKinsey study identified five areas of critical importance:

 - (1) Education and the right experience matter when recruiting advisors.
 According to the study, advisors with a higher education (at least a Bachelor’s or Master’s degree) earn approximately 40 percent more than those without it.

 - (2) Launching advisors into team-based practices is by far the most important factor in their success.
 The LIMRA/McKinsey study reveals that advisors placed in team-based practices are 10 times as likely to succeed.
 This factor was the single most important predictor of advisor success, eclipsing even the impact of the individual’s attitudes.

 - (3) Tailoring the services they offer advisors can help home offices achieve enhanced productivity and retention, as well as significant cost savings.